 What does it mean to face your fears?

-I’ve used that meme before, but Gretzky’s quote fits perfectly here.
-Think about it.
+Wayne Gretzky, the greatest hockey player ever has a quote that fits perfectly here.
 “You miss 100% of the shots you don’t take”.

 If you don’t know Wayne Gretzky, he’s an amazing hockey player.

 Broken down, his quote essentially says if you never try and hit the puck into the goal area, you’ll never score.
-If you attempt a score; by facing your fears,you will surely miss the goal SOMTIMES.
+If you attempt a score; by facing your fears, you will surely miss the goal SOMETIMES.

 But sometimes you’ll win!